aaronstarstaff/edl-loaders/README.md

 This repository is for Qualcomm edl loaders.
+Some loaders may be broken.